TritonDataCenter/rfd/rfd/0162/README.md

 ```
 `origin`, `owner`, and `object_id` can be substituted with a single URL string

-This can be seralized or deserialized to/from json as:
+This can be serialized or deserialized to/from json as:

 ```
 {